fallennyx/Portfolio-of-Projects/README.md

 ## Fits in Advance

 Repository: [Fits in Advance](https://github.com/fallennyx/Fits-in-Advance)

 Description: Using the weather data of the user-inputted city, our app uses DALL-E to create an image of a recommended outfit.
 Search results of the recommended outfit are displayed - in case a user is missing some items.

+Tools used:
+- CSS, HTML, and Javascript for the frontend
+- Python and Flask for the backend
+- Dall-E, Weather Info, and Serp Shopping Api
+- SQLite Database

 ## Country Facts Generator